kpebedko22/filament-yandex-map/sandbox/README.md

 the sandbox during development, so changes made to the package code are immediately reflected in the sandbox.

+Use `php artisan filament:assets` to publish assets (js files for form and infolist components).

 ## 📦 How the sandbox and dev files are excluded from distribution

 In the package's own `composer.json`, the following options are set to exclude unnecessary